nbogie/microbit-python-neopixel-racer/README.md

 * install sample servo "position indicator" onto a microbit with a servo on pin 1.

 ## Issues:

+What's more difficult about the MicroPython implementation than the MakeCode / Javascript one?

-* The micro:bit is running out of memory with what i'd like to implement, even with Mu's "minify before flashing" micro:bit setting.
+* Less space for code.
+The micro:bit is running out of memory with what i'd like to implement, even with Mu's "minify before flashing" micro:bit setting.
 So some features from the original have been thrown overboard (such as user-chosen colours and fancier animations).
 * max depth of around 8 nested calls: https://mail.python.org/pipermail/microbit/2016-February/000896.html
+* There's no RGBW neopixel support (my existing hardware was RGBW, which is supported in makecode/javascript).
+* There's no simulator

+Pros:

+* REPL
+* The students get to use (Micro)Python

 ## misc resources